 Does steam dry out your skin, even though it unclogs your pores?

-4. Do not use anti-acne scrubs, peeling masks and exfoliators.
-These can dry and irritate your skin and will not help with your acne, using acne cleansers and anti-acne creams (salicylic acid or benzoyl peroxide) dry out the skin and damage its protective layer.
+4. Do not use anti-acne scrubs, peeling masks, and exfoliators.
+These can dry and irritate your skin and will not help with your acne.
+Using acne cleansers and anti-acne creams (salicylic acid or benzoyl peroxide) dries out the skin and damages its protective layer.